NatesHonor/ElementalFactions/README.md

 ### Spawning a Horse with Upgraded Speed

 To spawn a horse with upgraded speed, use the `/horse` command.
 When executed, a horse with increased speed will be spawned at your location.
 Please note that the horse can only be spawned once every 5 minutes.

-## Changelog

-- Added `/f ally <factionName>` command to send an alliance request to another faction.
-- Added `/f ally accept <factionName>` command to accept an alliance request from another faction.
-- Added `/f enemy <factionName>` command to declare another faction as an enemy.
-- Added a timer of 5 minutes before a raid horse can be spawned again.
-- Updated the `show` command to display allies with their faction names and count.
-- Fixed issues with ally invitation and acceptance functionality.
-- General bug fixes and improvements.

 ## Contributing